unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 *(1) - Multiple implementations supported - see WebAssembly section below*\
 *(2) - See iOS section below*

-On some platforms, you can further customize the file picking experience by utilizing additional properties:
+On some platforms, you can further customize the file-picking experience by utilizing additional properties:

 | Feature                 | UWP  | WebAssembly | Android | iOS   | macOS | WPF | GTK |
 |-------------------------|------|-------------|---------|-------|-------|-----|-----|